NHK BS8K: Promotion

 To promote the launch of BS8K, NHK opened a "Super Hi-Vision Park" at an event hall in Shibuya, Tokyo from 30 November 2018 to 4 December 2018, featuring an "8K Living Room" equipped with an UHD TV and a 22-multichannel home theatre system.
 On 1 December 2018, the NHK Science & Technology Research Laboratories also demonstrated a public viewing of both the BS8K and the BS4K channels, which included a live feed of the Roman Forum and the Pantheon in Rome, Italy, and a presentation of the remastered version of the feature film 2001: A Space Odyssey (1968).

 Programming

 NHK BS8K broadcasts for twelve hours a day, unlike its sister channel BS4K, which broadcasts for 18 hours a day.
 BS8K broadcasts entertainment, art, documentary and sporting events.
 Some of the programs being broadcast include footage shot in 8K from Antarctica and the International Space Station, the annual Kōhaku Uta Gassen, and recorded concerts from some of the world's leading orchestras to showcase the immersive 22.2 channel sound.
 Wife of a Spy, the first television drama to be originally broadcast on Ultra HD, premiered on the channel on 6 June 2020.
-NHK also plans to broadcast over 200 hours of the 2020 Summer Olympics in 8K resolution on the BS8K channel.
+NHK also broadcast over 200 hours of the 2020 Summer Olympics in 8K resolution on the BS8K channel.